ChanthMiao/ghc-wiki-mirror/exceptions/precise-exceptions.md

 main = print $ f 12 (error "bar")
 ```

 What should happen if you run this program?
-If you just take the code at face value, you'd say "it surely should error out with foo, because y isn't touched".
-But at the same time, people expect GHC to optimise functions like f in a way that it will unbox the integer parameters x and y, turning f(Integer x, Integer y) -> Integer into f(int x, int y) -> int in rough Java terms.
-The trouble is: If GHC does that (and it does), then it has to evaluate y prior to calling f!
-Result: If you compile the program above with optimisations, you still get an error, but the message is different: bar.
+If you just take the code at face value, you'd say "it surely should error out with `foo`, because `y` isn't touched".
+But at the same time, people expect GHC to optimise functions like `f` in a way that it will unbox the integer parameters `x` and `y`, turning `f(Integer x, Integer y) -> Integer` into `f(int x, int y) -> int` in rough Java terms.
+The trouble is: If GHC does that (and it does), then it has to *evaluate* `y` prior to calling `f`!
+Result: If you compile the program above with optimisations, you still get an error, but the message is different: `bar`.

 This is in accordance with the semantics of "imprecise exceptions".
 "Imprecise" in the sense that "one cause for divergence/error is as good as any other".
-If the user calls error "foo", then the user is guaranteed to have a program that crashes or diverges, but they are not guaranteed to get the particular kind of error they intended to throw.
+If the user calls `error "foo"`, then the user is guaranteed to have a program that crashes or diverges, but they are not guaranteed to get the particular *kind of error* they intended to throw.

-By contrast, exceptions thrown by throwIO are considered to be "precise exceptions".
-GHC will try hard* not to optimise your program in a way that turns throwIO (userError "foo") into throw (userError "bar") or even just an infinite loop.
+By contrast, exceptions thrown by `throwIO` are considered to be "precise exceptions".
+GHC will try hard\* not to optimise your program in a way that turns `throwIO (userError "foo")` into `throw (userError "bar")` or even just an infinite loop.
 So the program (#13380 proper)

 ```hs
 import Control.Exception